Ida B. Wells-Barnett

 [New York Public Library Digital Collections]

-On March 15, 1931, Ida B. Wells-Barnett passed away from a kidney disease.
-As a respected leader of the Chicago black community, she left behind a legacy, one that was not fully recognized at the time of her death.
-Wells-Barnett did not receive recognition for her contributions until the publishing of her autobiography in 1970.
-While she did not live to see the civil rights movement in its glory, she laid the foundations for its radical activism with her anti-lynching efforts and journalism that echoed collective critical action within the black community.
+On March 15, 1931, Ida B. Wells-Barnett died from kidney disease.
+A respected leader in Chicago’s Black community, she left behind a legacy that was not fully recognized until the publication of her autobiography in 1970.
+Although she did not live to witness the Civil Rights Movement, her anti-lynching activism and journalism laid the foundation for its radical spirit, reflecting the power of collective action in the Black community.

 Primary Source Analysis Strategies